-The first car based on Mazda’s next generation of Skyactiv-Vehicle Architecture, the all-New Mazda3 takes handling, ride quality and refinement standards to a new level for a Mazda hatchback.
-Every element from the body, tyres and suspension has been developed to ensure that Mazda’s famous ‘Jinbai Ittai’ sense of oneness between car and driver is more finely balanced than ever before.
+The first car based on Mazda’s next generation of small platform Skyactiv-Vehicle Architecture, the Mazda3 takes handling, ride quality and refinement standards to a new level for a Mazda hatchback.
+Every element from the body, tyres and suspension has been developed to ensure that Mazda’s famous ‘Jinbai Ittai’ sense of oneness between car and driver is finely balanced.

-This laser focus on delivering an engaging driving experience begins with the body and chassis of the All-New Mazda3, which marks the debut of Mazda’s latest Skyactiv-Vehicle Architecture.
-Featuring a body concept, which is based on a straight framework and continuous ring structures, the latest Mazda3 has new front-to-back connections that complement the vertical and lateral connections of the previous body to form multi-directional ring structures.
+This laser focus on delivering an engaging driving experience begins with the body and chassis of the Mazda3 and its Skyactiv-Vehicle Architecture.
+Featuring a body concept, which is based on a straight framework and continuous ring structures, the Mazda3 has front-to-back connections that complement the vertical and lateral connections to form multi-directional ring structures.
 These increase rigidity while reducing lag in the transmission of energy, which helps to maximise the function of the dampers and tyres.

-The new multi-directional ring structures make it possible to concentrate energy input from the road surface in specifically chosen locations.
-A newly developed damping structure employed in the locations where the energy is concentrated serves as a buffer material that absorbs energy.
+The multi-directional ring structures make it possible to concentrate energy input from the road surface in specifically chosen locations, while a damping structure employed in the locations where the energy is concentrated serves as a buffer material that absorbs energy.
 This effectively reduces vibration that would otherwise cause noise, and it does not increase vehicle weight.

-Even better, the All-New Mazda3’s advanced and stiff chassis has allowed for a suspension system that delivers better communication of road inputs and improved ride quality.
-Designed with the aim of smoothing forces to the sprung mass, the suspension continues to use an evolved version of MacPherson struts in the front and a newly developed torsion beam set-up in the rear.
-Specific measures include the adoption of bushings with a new spherically shaped internal structure that makes the suspension respond to input by moving appropriately in the desired direction.
+Even better, the Mazda3’s advanced and stiff chassis has allowed for a suspension system that delivers excellent communication of road inputs and enhanced ride quality.
+Designed with the aim of smoothing forces to the sprung mass, the suspension uses MacPherson struts in the front and a torsion beam set-up in the rear.
+Specific measures include bushings with a spherically shaped internal structure that makes the suspension respond to input by moving appropriately in the desired direction.
 In addition, the shortened distance between the lower arm front bushings and ball joints increases longitudinal rigidity in response to lateral input.
 One result is that it suppresses front-rear movement and supports rapid, lag-free transmission of the input.

-The suspension geometry was also redesigned, reducing the amount of steering direction change in relation to suspension stroke to realise more linear movement while cornering.
-The rear torsion beam adopts a new structure that features different diameters at its centre and outer sections.
+The suspension geometry is designed to reduce the amount of steering direction change in relation to suspension stroke to realise more linear movement while cornering.
+The rear torsion beam structure features different diameters at its centre and outer sections.
 This effectively increases the rigidity of the rear tyre mounts, which enhances the vehicle’s response.

-The All-New Mazda3 marks Mazda’s first application of a ‘two-wall’ structure, which leaves space for air between the floor carpeting and body panel beneath it and greatly improves insulation quality.
+The Mazda3 features a ‘two-wall’ structure, which leaves space for air between the floor carpeting and body panel beneath it and greatly improves insulation quality.
 The two walls are designed to match the characteristics of the fibre material attached to the carpet.
 This increases efficiency without adding weight.
 Furthermore, the amount of fibre material on the underside of the floor carpet was tuned to its specific location to achieve optimum density across the entire floor.
 The number of holes in the carpeting was also reduced wherever possible, while all remaining holes were virtually covered by relocating surrounding parts.

-Another feature first introduced in the All-New Mazda3 is a seal inside the parting lines between the roof panel and boot hatch.
+Another feature of the Mazda3 is a seal inside the parting lines between the roof panel and boot hatch.
 This significantly reduces noise caused by wind blowing into the gap.
 As a result, rear seat occupants experience a far quieter ride when travelling at motorway speeds.
-To further reduce road noise and vibration, the sound-absorbing headliner and floor mats in the All-New Mazda3 quickly suppress high-frequency noise when the road surface changes from rough to smooth.
+To further reduce road noise and vibration, the sound-absorbing headliner and floor mats in the Mazda3 quickly suppress high-frequency noise when the road surface changes from rough to smooth.

 Tyres with optimised vertical spring action likewise absorb vibrations to help keep changes in the road surface from being transmitted to the ears of cabin occupants.
 In addition, engineers greatly increased the rigidity of the passageways through which vibration is transmitted from the tyres to the car’s suspension and body.
 This reduces the actual existence of vibration, which in turn minimises the amount of noise that cabin occupants perceive.